Skip to main content

 Writing for Spotlight

-Spotlight cover Spotlight, the official publication of the American Association of Community Theatre, is published six times a year and distributed to 1,800 organizational and individual members.
+Spotlight, the official publication of the American Association of Community Theatre, is published quarterly and distributed to 1,800 organizational and individual members.
 Spotlight is also available to members and non-members for viewing online.
 The January-February issue is mailed to over 7,200 community theatre contacts.

 Spotlight promotes, connects, informs, and provides a platform for a diverse array of voices within the theatre community across the country.